Stationary Heterogeneous-Agent Models in Continuous Time: General equilibrium

-\item If $\tau<0$, then the government's budget constraint necessitates that any equilibrium interest rate is strictly negative.
+\emph{Aiyagari model. } If $\tau<0$, then the government's budget constraint necessitates that any equilibrium interest rate is strictly negative.
 Since $S(r)>0$ on $(-\delta,0)$, a necessary condition for an equilibrium is $\underline{r}<0$.
-As in the proof of Theorem \ref{thm:huggett-equilibria}, we see that there exist at least two equilibria whenever both $\alpha>0$ and $\tau<0$ are close to zero.\qedhere \end{enumerate} \end{proof}
+As in the proof for Huggett equilibria, we see that there exist at least two equilibria whenever both $\alpha>0$ and $\tau<0$ are close to zero. \end{proof}